Corporate Governance 2019 in Turkey

 Are there any constraints on the company indemnifying directors and officers in respect of liabilities incurred in their professional capacity?
 If not, are such indemnities common?

-There is no regulation preventing a company from indemnifying a director or officer against liabilities, but it should be noted that such indemnification claims are not common and have not been tested in the courts.
+There is no regulation preventing a company from indemnifying a director or officer against liabilities, but it should be noted that such indemnification claims are not common.

 32. Exculpation of directors and officers